Jaspreetsm21/otherrun/README.md

 - 34% of the matches result in draws

-- Higher percentage of shots are hit on target in away matches (this could be due to more shots been taken)
+- A higher percentage of shots are hit on a target in away matches (this could be due to more shots been taken)

-- Match result in fewer goal difference meaning majority of the matches are won or draw.
+- Match result in fewer goal difference meaning the majority of the matches is won or draw.

-**Conclusion** from K-Mean Clustering - We can see there are some evidence to suggest spending more money can result in losing less matches which means the final result is either draw or win.
-However, there are no concrete evidence to suggest more spending leads to more matches won and this can be seen from Cluster 2 (more spending more winning) and Cluster 4 (more spending more draws).
-As a Liverpool fan, I can say maybe more spending on the right players and good team environment can lead to winning more matches.
+**Conclusion** from K-Mean Clustering - We can see there is some evidence to suggest spending more money can result in losing fewer matches which means the final result is either draw or win.
+However, there is no concrete evidence to suggest more spending leads to more matches won and this can be seen from Cluster 2 (more spending more winning) and Cluster 4 (more spending more draws).
+As a Liverpool fan, I can say maybe more spending on the right players and a good team environment can lead to winning more matches.

 # [Streamlit Dashboard](https://liverpooldashboard.herokuapp.com/)
-Streamlit is a platform that allows users to build ML Dashboard, so for my project I created a dashboard for Liverpool's performance in the last decade.
+Streamlit is a platform that allows users to build ML Dashboard, so for my project, I created a dashboard for Liverpool's performance in the last decade.

 # Production
-In this step, I built a Streamlit API endpoint that was hosted on a local webserver by following along with the tutorial in the reference section above.
+In this step, I built a Streamlit API endpoint that was hosted on a local web server by following along with the tutorial in the reference section above.

 ## Setup for Deploying Streamlit Dashboard on Heroku:
 1. Procfile